[Infographic] Banned Books Week

 The right to free expression includes the freedom to read whatever we choose.
 Yet state governments and local school districts have attempted to ban the books shown on this bookmark.
 Since its inception, the ACLU has fought censorship - because a government that polices what we read polices our thought.

-Started in 1982, Banned Books Week is an annual event that celebrates the freedom to read and calls attention to the wealth of creative expression that is stifled when books can be forbidden from library shelves.
 The ACLU has always vigilantly defended the First Amendment and the right to free speech.
 We believe in an educated citizenry and a society where ideas are openly disseminated, discussed, and debated.
 And throughout our history, we have worked to protect the right to access information, and the right to make up your own mind.

 Hover over each book below to learn a bit about its history.